All Episodes

 I know what my job is today.

-And um w for me, because of one of my jobs in life, unfortunately, for better or for worse, is to sort of handle all the logistics and the organization and and such of the business and and all of this.
+And for me, because of one of my jobs in life, unfortunately, for better or for worse, is to sort of handle all the logistics and the organization and such of business.

 That is an extraordinary gift that is actually hard to give yourself if you're living your normal life and hard to get other people to give you if you're living your normal life.

-It's like, oh, can I just, oh, can't we just like actually no, I'm just I'm I'm hiking the Camino.
+It's like, oh, can I just, oh, can't we just, like, actually, no, I'm just, I'm, I'm hiking the Camino.

-And so uh that that is that allows for an openness and uh a walking meditation, as you say, because okay, what's my job?
+And so that, that is, that allows for an openness and a walking meditation, as you say.

 My job is to continue to walk.

-Which brings me to the second issue um or the second lesson of it, which was that being pushed at this level.
+Which brings me to the second issue or the second lesson of it, which was that being pushed at this level, let's just say day one, a little over 16 miles.

-At the end of day one, I thought, okay, 16 miles is barely in range, but consecutive days of 16 miles might not be, and what the hell are we gonna do about the 20 plus mile days later on, it did not seem possible.
+At the end of day one, I thought, okay, 16 miles is barely in range, but consecutive days of 16 miles might not be.

-By the end of the Camino, the last day, we discovered that what we thought was going to be uh close to a 20 mile hike ended up being a 22 mile hike.
+By the end of the Camino, the last day, we discovered that what we thought was going to be close to a 20 mile hike ended up being a 22 mile hike.

-And at the point that I realized it was 22 miles, I said to uh to the other members of our hiking party, you know, I would love to be able to say at this point in my life that I was able to walk 25 miles uh with my bag and it seems easily in range.
+And at the point that I realized it was 22 miles, I said to the other members of our hiking party, you know, I would love to be able to say at this point in my life that I was able to walk 25 miles with my bag and it seems easily in range.

-Let's let's keep walking at the end of this and get to 25, and then it ended up being.
+Let's keep walking at the end of this and get to 25.

 And all of us thought about slapping you at that point.